charlie-debug/git2ftp/README.md

 Drop a test text file in your **$workrepo** directory and execute deploy.py in a terminal window to ensure all files are copied to your server as expected.

+Finally make changes in your working repository, commit changes and push to your remote.
+Upon the remote updating, the post-update hook will execute and in turn execute the deploy.py script which will upload your files to your FTP server.

+### Future Work
+In no particular order:
+- [ ] Only upload changed/modified files to the FTP server not the full content of working repo
+- [ ] Add missing directory checks and optionally create if not on server